 As mentioned earlier, I developed a lesson planner back in the 90's to substitute for the one provided by The Weaver Curriculum.
 It was a complex page (11"x17") that I had to fold just-so and fit into a binder.
 I didn't mind all the little boxes, but others did and I was unable to interest anyone in it.
 Eventually it became known that I had created a lesson planner and I was contacted about it by a potential customer.
 That's when I decided to establish a business name (Home Educator's Leg-Up Services, HELPS).
 I worked hard to come up with this name in order to reflect the planner's name (Home Educator's Lesson Planner/Student Record).
 Eventually this business morphed into "Connie's Quick Computers" (requiring a business license) and has now become "Home and School Solutions."
 That necessitated editing all of my product document files so that the copyright statement reflects this change (from CQC to HASS).
 Can you spell "tedium"?

 Because I wanted to make an excellent impression on this potential customer (who represented a homeschool group), I totally revamped the lesson planner and made it into a system--then printed several copies for my friend Maxine McLellan at JOY Center of Learning to sell.
 That went through a few editions, then wasn't changed for several years.
 Recently, I decided it was time to modernize the planner with the new equipment and skills I had acquired.
 This new and, I trust, final version of the Home Educator's Lesson Planner/Student Record is now for sale in my store in several forms (some of which are customizable).
-It is also available at JOY Center of Learning in two forms (complete and reproducible).
-Once you arrive at the JOY Center of Learning website, enter the store and then type "lesson planner" into the search box.
-When you press the search button you will jump to the product page.

 While I was busy working on my new website, finishing up ICANSPELL, and rebranding my business and products, my husband was busy considering how he could earn a bit more money--and came up with the idea of teaching an evening course about computers.
 He called it "Computer 101 Seminar."
 It would consist of three parts, each lasting three weeks, and be taught one evening per week.
 We could schedule this 9-week program three or four times per year.